jezek/URLchess/README.md

 gopherjs build -m
 ```

-Copy `index.html` and `URLchess.js` to your server accessible from internet and feel free to play
+Copy `index.html`, `URLchess.js` and `URLchess.css` to your server accessible from internet and feel free to play

 ### Demo
 Try at [URLchess project pages](https://jezek.github.io/URLchess).